lukeorth/lugo/content/about/about.md

 hidden: true
 ---

-I enjoy long walks on the beach, beautiful harvest moons, and lattes with extra foam.
+I enjoy long walks on the beach, warm, fuzzy slippers, and lattes with extra foam. &#9749;

+I also get a kick out of moving bytes around. &#128187;